 Previously, Secretary Gutierrez spent nearly thirty years with Kellogg Company, a global manufacturer and marketer of well-known food brands.
 After assignments in Latin America, Canada, Asia, and the United States, he became President and Chief Executive Officer of Kellogg in 1999 − the youngest CEO in the company's hundred year history.
 In April 2000, he was named Chairman of the Board of Kellogg Company.

 Secretary Gutierrez joined ASG from Citi, where he was Vice Chairman of the Institutional Clients Group and a member of the Senior Strategic Advisory Group.

 He currently serves as the Chair of the U.S. Chamber of Commerce’s U.S.-Cuba Business Council, which works to strengthen and expand business relationships between the two countries.

 He also serves on the boards of Occidental Petroleum Corporation, MetLife, Time Warner, Viridis Learning, the U.S.-Mexico Foundation, the George W. Bush Institute’s Human Freedom Advisory Council, and Republicans for Immigration Reform.

 Secretary Gutierrez is Chairman of the Board of Trustees of Meridian International Center.
-He also serves on the Advisory Committee for Presidential Leadership Scholars and as a National Trustee at the University of Miami.
+He also serves on the Advisory Committee for Presidential Leadership Scholars.

 Secretary Gutierrez was born in Havana, Cuba.
 He is married to Edilia, and has three grown children.